rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 This code review session shows a benefit of having someone around who keeps a repository of potential issues in their head.
 I have noticed that developers are typically surprised when computation behavior keeps changing, yet are mostly not willing to engage with the concept of referential transparency.
 I also think some do not think about what 100% test coverage implies and what it does not[^limitations].

-[^limitations]: I will repeat myself here, it does seem that there is a more general lack of understanding about the limitations of empirical reasoning.
+[^limitations]: It does seem that there is a more general disagreement about the limitations of empirical reasoning.
 Few people think about physics as a collection of simplified mathematical models that only approximate reality.
+Even some famous physicists (e.g. Niels Bohr, if I remember correctly my reading about it) have apparently thought otherwise.
-Few people look deeply for bias in biological studies.
+Few people look deeply for bias in biological studies. _Hypotheses non fingo_ is a rare position.
 100% test coverage is in the "we tested it and it is correct" category.

 Bob: "I changed the interface, you can now pass new parameters to control how the data is processed"
 Alice: "I changed the module, you can now use new functions (combinators) to manipulate the data"